I was born and raised in Buffalo, New York. Reading was my escape from the legendary Buffalo winters and probably contributed to my becoming a writer.

 The idea for a novel can come from anywhere.
 The Last Season, The Story of a Marriage, started with an image of three middle-aged adults sitting at a dinner table, a married couple and an unmarried man.
 When the husband asked the man what his intentions were, the fellow replied, “I intend to marry your wife.”
 The image was a gift, and I had to run with it.

-When I start a novel, I know the beginning and the end, but I have only a vague idea of what might happen between the start and the finish.
+When I start a novel I know the beginning, but I have only a vague idea of what might happen between the start and the finish.
 For me it is an adventure, as I hope it is for the reader.